How do you find the best Graphic Designer for your Project?

 Everyone has realised the importance of business and people skills for graphic designers and other techies.

-For success in this increasingly competitive world, it pays to know how to find clients and keep them.
+For success in this increasingly competitive world, it pays to know how to find and keep clients.

-With excellent communication skills, the designer is capable of establishing and sustaining healthy professional relationships with customers.
+With excellent communication skills, the designer can establish and sustain healthy professional relationships with customers.

-Such a graphic designer is pleasant to work with, whether on the short-term or long-term basis.
+Such a graphic designer is pleasant to work with, whether short-term or long-term.

 e.
 Finally, A Work Ethic To Match